senseyeio/roger/README.md

 The communication between Go and R is via TCP.
 It is thread safe and supports long running R operations synchronously or asynchronously (using channels).

-Roger is a **work in progress**, currently supporting string, string array, double and double array response types.
-With the use of JSON, this capability can be used to transfer any serializable object.

-##Example

 ```go
 package main